Sankalp-Sachapara/wellness-store-react/README.md

-# Wellness Store React Frontend
+# Wellness Store Full Stack Application

-This is a React-based frontend for the Health and Wellness Products web application.
-It provides a modern single-page application experience for users to browse and purchase health and wellness products.
+This is a full-stack web application for a health and wellness products store.
+It features a modern React frontend with a Node.js/Express/MongoDB backend.

 ## Features